 19-01-2021 Regions received their fouth weeks supply of Pfizer and a small quantity of Moderna vaccine.
 Total number of vaccine doses delivered to Andalucia so far is 251.420 and the number administered is 210.065 (84%).
 At this rate (8.079 per day) it will take 6.1 years to vaccinate (two doses) all Andalucia.
 On Sunday 17-01-2021 the second doses (21 days) began to be administered, 20.836 people have received both doses and been issued with a QR code certificate.
 The number of vaccine doses distributed to all Spain's regions is 1.346.400, the number administered is 1.025.937 (76%).
 15.642 people have received both doses.
 Andalucia Data 21-01-2021 and Spain Data 20-01-2021

 Andalucia policy was to be vaccinating 80% of doses received, holding back 20% to guarantee the second dose supply.
 A 'responsible and strategic decision' (Manuel Moreno).
-This 80% reserve policy was not adhered to and 30.000 is now the declared reserve.
-The pattern is now; Delivery Monday, reach 80% by Wednesday, 91% by Saturday, Sunday minimal administered.
+This 80% reserve policy was not adhered and a few weeks later 30.000 was the declared reserve.
+The pattern is now; Delivery Tuesday, reach 80% by Wednesday, 91% by Saturday, Sunday minimal administered.
 Currently a typical day's administer is 13.000 second doses and 3.000 first doses.
 On Monday/Tuesday 8/9-02-2021 129k doses were delivered, above the usual 70k weekly.

-The Andalucia health minister reported on 10-01-2021 that 1.57% of people (in care homes) had refused the vaccine offered and has not updated this statistic since.
-Anecdotal evidence of refusal by health workers suggests the rate is now higher.
+10-01-2021 The Andalucia health minister reported that 1.57% of people (in care homes) had refused the vaccine offered and has not updated this statistic since.
+Update: Anecdotal evidence of refusal by health workers suggests the rate is higher.

 04-01-2021 The vice-president of the Junta de Andalucía, Juan Marín, aid today that “so far 26,000 people in the region had received the first dose of the Pfizer vaccine.”
 This was the first time that details of the rate of vaccinations had been published for Andalucia, which received 70,000 doces a week ago.
 In other words only 37% of available doses have been administered.
 A percentage better than Spanish average of 11%, but would still take 12 years to vaccinate (two doses) all Andalucia.